Film: A Christmas Carol (2009)

 - The Ghost of Christmas Present may be a jolly figure, but do not bring up what the current bureaucracy of the Church of Christ is doing in Christ's name, like closing places once a week when the poor are so in need of help.
 He does not take such mentions well and considers them not of his church.

-- Due to the Dead: The film begins with Jacob Marley's death and his corpse being prepared for burial with two pennies covering his eyes to pay Charon.
+- Due to the Dead: The film begins with Jacob Marley's death and his corpse being prepared for burial with two pennies covering his eyes to keep them closed.
+Scrooge stole them from the body.

 - Establishing Character Moment: Scrooge pockets the coins off the dead Marley's eyes.